supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L08_Configuring_Pipelines_as_Code_with_YAML.md

     ```

-## Task 4: Review the deployed site
+#### Task 4: Review the deployed site

 1. Switch back to web browser window displaying the Azure portal and navigate to the blade displaying the properties of the Azure web app.

 1. On the Azure web app blade, click **Overview** and, on the overview blade, click **Browse** to open your site in a new web browser tab.

 1. Verify that the deployed site loads as expected in the new browser tab, showing the EShopOnWeb E-commerce website.

-  **Congratulations** on completing the task!
+> **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-  > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-  > - Hit the Validate button for the corresponding task.
+- Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
-  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

-# Exercise 2: Configure Environment settings for CI/CD Pipelines as Code with YAML in Azure DevOps
+### Exercise 2: Configure Environment settings for CI/CD Pipelines as Code with YAML in Azure DevOps

 In this exercise, you will add approvals to a YAML-based Pipeline in Azure DevOps.

-## Task 1: Set up Pipeline Environments
+#### Task 1: Set up Pipeline Environments

 YAML Pipelines as Code don't have Release/Quality Gates as we have with Azure DevOps Classic Release Pipelines.
 However, some similarities can be configured for YAML Pipelines-as-Code using **Environments**.
 In this task, you will use this mechanism to configure approvals for the Build Stage.

 1. From the Azure DevOps Project **EShopOnWeb_MultiStageYAML**, navigate to **Pipelines**.

 1. Under the Pipelines Menu to the left, select **Environments**.

 1. Click **Create Environment**.

 1. In the **New Environment** pane, add a Name for the Environment, called **approvals**.

 1. Under **Resources**, select **None**.

 1. Confirm the settings by pressing the **Create** button.

 1. Once the environment got created, click on the "ellipsis" (...) next to the button "Add Resource".

 1. Select **Approvals and Checks**.

 1. From the **Add your first check**, select **Approvals**.

 1. Add your Azure DevOps User Account Name to the **approvers** field.

     > **Note:** In a real-life scenario, this would reflect the name of your DevOps team working on this project.

 1. Confirm the approval settings defined, by pressing the **Create** button.

 1. Last, we need to add the necessary "environment: approvals" settings to the YAML pipeline code for the Deploy Stage.
 To do this, navigate to **Repos**, browse to the **.ado** folder, and select the **eshoponweb-ci.yml** Pipeline-as-Code file.

 1. From the Contents view, click the **Edit** button to switch to Editing mode.

 1. Navigate to the start of the **Deploy job** (-job: Deploy on Line 60)

 1. Add a new empty line right below, and add the following snippet:

     ```yaml